Karina Okotel

-Karina Okotel is a former federal vice president of the Liberal Party.
-She was an unsuccessful senate candidate for Victoria in the 2016 Australian federal election.
+Karina Okotel (born 1980) is a former federal vice president of the Liberal Party.
+She was an unsuccessful Senate candidate for Victoria in the 2016 Australian federal election.
 She was one of the leaders of the unsuccessful "No" campaign in the Australian Marriage Law Postal Survey.

 Early life and education

 Karina Okotel was born in 1980.
 She is of Sri Lankan descent and a daughter of Sri Lankan immigrants who worked menial jobs before becoming owners of a liquor store.
-She studied arts/law at Melbourne University and then worked at an orphanage on the Thai/Myanmar border.
-She completed her articles as a solicitor and then travelled to Uganda with Baptist World Aid.
-Her other roles included working for the Tenants' Union, the Mental Health Legal Centre and the Barwon Community Legal Centre.
+She studied arts/law at Melbourne University and work variously as a solicitor and at the Barwon Community Legal Centre.

 Career and political activities

 Okotel joined the Liberal Party in 2010 after the party's success at the Victorian state election.
 In 2012, she was elected as councillor for the Rosstown ward of the Glen Eira City Council, and later became deputy mayor.
 During 2016, she resigned from the Glen Eira Council to run for the Australian Senate.
 She was in the sixth place on the Liberal Party ticket and was unsuccessful.
 She was elected as federal Liberal Party vice-president in June 2017.

 Since 2015, Okotel has been a leading opponent of legalising gay marriage in Australia.
 In September 2017, she decided to come out of maternity leave to support the Coalition for Marriage.
 She wrote an opinion piece for The Australian describing her fears for the freedom of speech, religion and association if same-sex marriage was legalised.
-O n 12 September, she debated Christine Forster on ABC Radio National.
+On 12 September, she debated Christine Forster on ABC Radio National.
 On 13 September, she spoke at the National Press Club, alongside Lyle Shelton, for the campaign against same sex marriage.
 On 23 September, she was a panellist on the ABC Q&A same-sex marriage debate.

 She served as Commonwealth Liberal Vice President until she was replaced by Teena McQueen in October 2019.